GeeTyler/2023_S1_02_Money_Minder/README.md

 #### Key Features:

-• Be able to view account balances, make transfers in between personal accounts and external accounts.
+• Be able to view account balances, make transfers in between personal accounts and external accounts.<br>
-• Buisness' can view invoices made between them for easier viewing.
+• Buisness' can view invoices made between them for easier viewing.<br>
-• Be able to view the current stock market, make stock purchases and sell stocks.
+• Be able to view the current stock market, make stock purchases and sell stocks.<br>
-• Description on each stock company will be provided, making it easier for the user to know more before investing.
+• Description on each stock company will be provided, making it easier for the user to know more before investing.<br>
-• A parent/guardian can link their child's account to their own so they are able to view and manage it from thier own account.
+• A parent/guardian can link their child's account to their own so they are able to view and manage it from thier own account.<br>
-• A consumer will be able to get future predictions on their assets (e.g kiwisaver amount in 10 years time).
+• A consumer will be able to get future predictions on their assets (e.g kiwisaver amount in 10 years time).<br>
 • Bright and easy to read UI.

 <hr>